evanminto/full-screen-element/README.md

 ### `data-behavior`

-Add to a descendant of `<full-screen>` and set the value to `full-screen-click`.
+Add to a descendant of `<full-screen>` and set the value to `full-screen-toggle`.
 When clicked, this element, will call `toggle()` and toggle the fullscreen state.

 The default click will also be suppressed.
-Links with `data-behavior="full-screen-click"` won’t navigate and submit buttons won’t submit their forms.
+Links with `data-behavior="full-screen-toggle"` won’t navigate and submit buttons won’t submit their forms.

 ## Properties